 Area Subject to Protection Under the Bylaw means any area specified at Section 1.3(1)(a) to (i) above.
 It is used synonymously with the term Bylaw Resource Area.
 The various Bylaw Resource Areas are defined in Part 2 of these regulations below.

+Barrier means any obstacle that prevents movement or access.

 Bank is a Bylaw Resource Area that is defined in Section 2.3(2)(a) of these regulations below.

 Bog means an area where standing or slowly running water is near or at the surface during a normal growing season and where a vegetational community has a significant portion of the ground or water surface covered with sphagnum moss (Sphagnum) and where the vegetational community is made up of a significant portion of one or more of, but not limited to nor necessarily including all, of the following plants or groups of plants: aster (Aster nemoralis), azaleas (Rhododendron canadense and R. viscosum), black spruce (Picea mariana), bog cotton (Eriophorum), cranberry (Vaccinium macrocarpon), high-bush blueberry (Vaccinium corymbosum), larch (Larix laricina), laurels (Kalmia angustifolia and K. polifolia), leatherleaf (Chamaedaphne calyculata), orchids (Arethusa, Calopogon, Pogonia), pitcher plants (Sarracenia purpurea), sedges (Cyperaceae), sundews (Droseraceae), sweet gale (Myrica gale), and white cedar (Chamaecyparis thyoides).